 You can also strengthen your profile by adding links, such as a link to your professional website or online portfolio.

-The more connections you have, the better your chances of finding someone who can help with your job search.
-Employers look for referrals from their own employees to fill positions before opening up a job to the masses, so someone who is employed at the company or has connections there will have a leg up in referring you as an applicant.
+The more connections you have, the better your chances of finding someone to help with your job search.
+Employers often look for referrals from their own employees to fill positions before opening up a job to the masses, so someone who is employed at the company or has connections there will have a leg up in referring you as an applicant.

 Check Out Job Search Options